Hydevs-Corp/archi/README.md

 -   `maxFileSize`: Maximum file size to process (in bytes)
 -   `requestDelay`: Delay between API requests to avoid overwhelming the service
 -   `batchSize`: Number of concurrent requests per batch (default: 5)
+-   `concurrency`: Object controlling concurrency behavior.
+Contains two fields:
+    -   `archiAnalysis`: Number of goroutines used to analyze chunks in parallel (default: 4, clamped to 32)
+    -   `reportChunking`: Number of goroutines used to combine groups during reduction (default: 4, clamped to 32)

 ### Environment Variables